How to Make Rye Bread

 Close up of water being poured into mixing bowl with dry ingredients and dough hook Close up of water being poured into mixing bowl with dry ingredients and dough hook

-Before making your rye bread, gather your equipment and ingredients.
+Before making your bread, gather your equipment and ingredients.
 Fill the KitchenAid® Bread Bowl accessory with hot water, then empty it and pat dry.
 This will help create a warm environment to encourage the yeast to bloom.

+Add all ingredients except the cherries and chocolate to your stand mixer and attach the Dough Hook accessory.
 Set your stand mixer to speed 2 and let the mixer do the work for you.
 After 30 seconds, add dried cherries and chocolate and continue to knead.
 When the dough begins to slap the side of the bowl, it’s ready for the next step.

 Rye dough proofing in bread bowl Rye dough proofing in bread bowl